Last Updated: May 10, 2026

 Nicoderm Cq is a drug marketed by Chattem Sanofi and is included in one NDA.

 The generic ingredient in NICODERM CQ is nicotine.
 There are thirty drug master file entries for this compound.
-Twenty-seven suppliers are listed for this compound.
+Twenty-nine suppliers are listed for this compound.
 Additional details are available on the nicotine profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Nicoderm Cq